MrChike/Leetcode-Practice-and-Study-Notes/README.md

 ### **Long-Term Strategy to Excel at LeetCode**
 ---
+### **2. Prioritize Problem-Solving Categories**

+These are the areas most commonly tested on LeetCode and in interviews.
+Practice problems in these categories consistently:

+#### **1. Arrays & Strings** (Most Common)

+- Common patterns: Sliding window, two pointers, prefix sum.
+- Solve problems like: Subarray sum, longest substring, palindrome checks.
+- Practice: Focus on **medium** difficulty problems and build up to **hard**.

+#### **2. Dynamic Programming** (High Impact)

+- Mastering DP is essential for optimizing problems and solving complex algorithmic challenges.
+- Focus on: Knapsack, longest increasing subsequence, coin change.
+- Practice: Start with **easy** and **medium** problems, then progress to **hard**.

+#### **3. Trees & Graphs** (Critical for Interview Success)

+- Practice: Tree traversal (DFS, BFS), lowest common ancestor, pathfinding, connected components.
+- Focus on both **binary trees** and **general graphs**.
+- Master DFS/BFS traversal techniques, cycle detection, and shortest path algorithms.

+#### **4. Sorting & Searching** (Key for Efficiency)

+- Focus on sorting algorithms (quicksort, mergesort) and binary search (for sorted arrays, rotated arrays).
+- Solve problems like: Searching in a 2D matrix, kth largest element, rotated arrays.

+#### **5. Two Pointers & Sliding Window** (Optimal for Array Problems)

+- Solve problems like: Removing duplicates, partitioning arrays, finding the longest substring without repeating characters.
+- Master these techniques as they often lead to efficient O(n) solutions.

+---

+### **3. Advanced Topics for Depth**

+Once you've mastered the foundational concepts, focus on these advanced topics to further hone your skills:

+#### **1. Backtracking**

+- Problems like N-Queens, Sudoku Solver, and combinatorial problems.
+- Learn when to apply recursion with backtracking for problems requiring exhaustive search.

+#### **2. Graph Algorithms (Advanced)**

+- Once you master BFS/DFS, explore more advanced graph algorithms like Dijkstra's algorithm, Floyd-Warshall, and topological sorting.

+#### **3. Advanced Data Structures**

+- **Tries**: For solving string-related problems efficiently.
+- **Heaps/Priority Queues**: For problems involving the k-th largest element, merging sorted lists, or solving median-related problems.
+- **Segment Trees/Binary Indexed Trees**: Essential for solving range query problems, but can be tackled later in your practice.

 ### **How to Analyze Time and Space Complexity in a Coding Interview**